Space tug: Firefly Aerospace

-Firefly Aerospace is developing an OTV called the Space Utility Vehicle that will fly on its Alpha rocket.
+Firefly Aerospace is developing an OTV called the Elytra that will fly on its Alpha rocket in 2024.

 Space Machine's Optimus

 In October 2022 Space Machines announced a deal with Arianespace to produce Optimus-1 a 270 kg space tug aiming to launch on SpaceX Falcon 9 in Q2 2023.

 Exolaunch's Reliant tugs

 Exolaunch Reliant tugs have standard and pro versions.
 Testing and flight qualification was planned to begin in 2022 on SpaceX's rideshare missions.

 Astroscale's Lexi

-Astroscale is developing Life Extension In-orbit (LEXI™).
+Astroscale is developing Life Extension In-orbit (LEXI).

 Orbit Fab

-Orbit fab is attempting to develop an in-space propellant supply chain aiming to provide 'Gas Stations in Space™'.
-On 11 January 2022 it was announced they had reached an agreement to refuel Astroscale's LEXI.
+Orbit fab is attempting to develop an in-space propellant supply chain aiming to provide 'Gas Stations in Space'.
+On January 11, 2022, it was announced they had reached an agreement to refuel Astroscale's LEXI.